 - The temperature of a star is very high, while that of a planet is low.

-- There are numerous stars in our galaxy, and so they are uncountable.
+- There is only one star in the solar system, and millions of stars in the galaxy, so they are uncountable.
 On the contrary, there are total eight planets in our solar system.

 - Stars appear to twinkle due to constant refraction of light in earth’s atmosphere.
 In contrast, planets are a bit closer to earth, and light reflected from them passes directly through the earth’s atmosphere without any bending, and so they do not twinkle.

 - Stars are made up of hydrogen, helium and other light elements.
-Conversely, planets are made up of states of matter such as solid, liquid, gases or combination of these.
+Conversely, planets are made up of states of matter such as solid, liquid, gasses or combination of these.

 Therefore, with the above discussion, you might have got the clear understanding on the differences between these two along with the reasons for differences.
 Whenever a new solar system is created, first of all, stars are formed, whereas planets are formed later on, within the orbit of the star.